sujaypuri1/PostAPCSProject/ChooseYourOwnAdventure.md

 # Choose Your Own Adventure

-## Proposed by Ethan Hu, Sonja Larson, Catherine Liu
+## Proposed by Ethan Hu, Sonja Larson, Catherine Liu, Sujay Puri

 - [ ] General description of the goal or purpose.
 What are you trying to make happen or solve?
 Feel free to design projects which utilize content from other courses (simulations, for example), address and analyze real daata and problems (the environment, anyone?), or have other useful impacts.